While there's been plenty of focus on COVID-19, your overall health is just as important as any other time.

 - Take advantage of free online resources and exercise videos

-It is so easy to eat more often or to eat less healthy foods when we are stressed, bored, or lonely.
-But now more than ever, eating healthy foods can be an important part of improving your health and strengthening your immune system.
+It is so easy to eat more often or to eat less nutrient-dense foods when we are stressed, bored, or lonely.
+But now more than ever, your food choices can be an important part of improving your health and strengthening your immune system.

 - Add more color to your plate by eating fruits and vegetables each day